-I was raised in the 70s, the era of the skyrocketing divorce rate (key parties?) and the afternoon martini cart (reference any Bewitched episodes; Samantha and both Darrens kept the Grey Goose flowing).
+I was raised in the 70s; era of the skyrocketing divorce rate (key parties?) and the afternoon martini cart (reference any Bewitched episodes; Samantha and both Darrens kept the Grey Goose flowing).

-Due to the Negativity Bias, a psychological phenomenon by which humans have a greater recall of unpleasant memories compared with positive memories, I’ve kept a running tab of all the ways my mom failed me during those early years.
+Due to the Negativity Bias — a psychological phenomenon by which humans have a greater recall of unpleasant memories compared with positive memories — I’ve kept a running tab of all the ways Mom “failed me” during those early years.

-They’ve taken on a mythic veracity, starring myself, the girl who suffered ignominies that could have destroyed her, but is like the Phoenix, ever rising from the ashes.
+They’ve taken on a mythic veracity, starring myself, the girl who suffered ignominies that could have destroyed her, but like the Phoenix, ever-rises from the ashes.

 I’m just beginning to get a taste of my own medicine.
 Which is ill-deserved, an abomination, a miscarriage of justice, a … humbling moment.

-This Mother’s Day I’m revisiting my stance on my mom and realizing it is ungenerous, to say the least, and maybe even assholic.
+This Mother’s Day I’m revisiting my stance on my mom and realizing it is ungenerous, to say the least.

 In the wake of my stepfather’s recent passing, my mom sank into a kind of grief that made her emotionally volatile for a little while and that scared me.